CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

 \subsubsection{Grammar of the Input/Output Graphs}

-The compiler backend translates the input IR, an MPC-agnostic graph $e$ annotated with each tensor's owner, into an MPC-executable graph $E$ with type $T$.
+The compiler backend translates the input IR, an MPC-agnostic graph $e$ annotated with each tensor's owner ($\top$ means public), into an MPC-executable graph $E$ with type $T$.
 Unlike earlier stages, the translation differs between the parties.
-Party $i \in \{0, 1\}$ translates $e$ into $E$ with type $T$ in the following form of judgment:

-Figure~\ref{fig:e_syntax} summarizes the grammar for $e$, which only contains the supported set of operators: add-like (addition, subtraction, \emph{etc.}), mul-like (MatMul, Conv2d without bias, \emph{etc.}), and less-than-zero comparison operators ($\ltz$; comparisons are all rewritten into less-than-zero comparisons in the approximation stage, as explained in Section~\ref{sec:approx}).
-Each tensor has a base type $bt$ that can be integer or floating-point, and the owner information ($o$), together forming its type $t$.
+Party $i \in \{0, 1\}$ translates $e$ into $E$ with type $T$ in the judgment form $\Gamma \vdash e \Rightarrow_i E: T.$ Figure~\ref{fig:e_syntax} summarizes the grammar for $e$, which only contains the supported set of operators: add-like (addition, subtraction, \emph{etc.}), mul-like (MatMul, Conv2d without bias, \emph{etc.}), and less-than-zero comparison operators ($\ltz$; comparisons are all rewritten into $\ltz$ in the approximation stage, as explained in Section~\ref{sec:approx}).
+Each tensor has a base type $bt$ that can either be integer or floating-point, and the owner information ($o$), together forming its type $t$.

 Figure~\ref{fig:E_syntax} defines the grammar for the output $E$. $E$ is associated with a different type $T$, which tracks whether each expression must be secret ($\secret$) or public ($\pub$) instead of its owner, and additionally tracks the implicit scaling factor ($s$).
-As explained in Section~\ref{sec:bg_scaling}, all the computations in MPC must be on an integer ring, and non-integers must be converted to integers through being multiplied by a scaling factor ($\round{x_f \times s}$).
+As explained in Section~\ref{sec:bg_scaling}, all the computations in MPC must be on an integer ring, and non-integers must be converted to integers by being multiplied by a scaling factor ($\round{x_f \times s}$).
 The scaling factor propagates through operations, sometimes growing (on multiplication) or reducing (on truncation), and $T$ tracks this information.

-$E$ contains the normal (non-MPC) add/mul-like operators ($\add$, $\mul$), and is additionally equipped with MPC-specific operators. $E$ has an MPC version of mul-like operators ($\mul_{MPC}$) and an MPC version of less-than-zero ($\ltz_{MPC}$), which correspond to the MPC multiplication using the Beaver's triples and comparison using the GMW protocol (Section~\ref{sec:bg_basic_ops}), respectively. $E$ also has a truncation operator ($\trunc(E,s)=\lfloor\frac{E}{s} \rfloor$) and a scaling operator that (re)scales $E$ with a new scaling factor (if $E$ originally had a scaling factor of $s_{old}$, $\encode(E,s_{new})=\round{E\times \frac{s_{new}}{s_{old}}}$).
-As discussed in Section~\ref{sec:bg_scaling}, these operations are all crucial to MPC operating on an integer ring.
+$E$ contains the normal (non-MPC) add/mul-like operators ($\add$, $\mul$), and also MPC-specific operators, such as $\mul_{MPC}$ and $\ltz_{MPC}$, which correspond to MPC mul-like operators using Beaver's triples and comparison using the GMW protocol (Section~\ref{sec:bg_basic_ops}), respectively. $E$ also has a truncation operator ($\trunc(E,s)=\lfloor\frac{E}{s} \rfloor$) and a scaling operator ($\encode$) that (re)scales $E$ with a new scaling factor (if $E$ originally had a scaling factor of $s_{old}$, $\encode(E,s_{new})=\round{E\times \frac{s_{new}}{s_{old}}}$).
+As discussed in Section~\ref{sec:bg_scaling}, these operations are required for MPC on an integer ring.